sirine-b/VariantAInalyser/README.md

 # 🧬 VariantAInalyser

 VariantAInalyser is a comprehensive platform that combines traditional bioinformatics with generative AI to streamline genomic variant analysis from VCF files.
-It eliminates the need to juggle multiple specialized tools by providing an all-in-one solution for variant analysis, interpretation, and reporting.
+It eliminates the need to juggle multiple specialised tools by providing an all-in-one solution for variant analysis, interpretation, and reporting.

 ## Table of Contents
 - [Introduction](#introduction)